microsoft/PartnerResources/_docs/Skilling/Business Central Academy/outlook.md

 With the Business Central add-in for Outlook, users can see financial data related to customers and vendors, and quickly create and send financial documents, such as quotes and invoices from inbound emails.

-### Supporting Resources
+### Supporting Resources for these videos

-* Read more about how to install the Outlook Add-in [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook)
+* [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-outlook) Read more about how to install the Outlook Add-in
-* Learn how to Synchronize Contacts [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts)
+* [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-synchronize-outlook-contacts) Learn how to Synchronize Contacts